hofers/hofers.github.io/wordle-assistant.md

 Press <span style="color:#538d4e;">**Get Guesses**</span> for a selection of the best possible guesses (note: doing this probably *is* cheating 😉).

+Note: this tool is not actively maintained may no longer provide the best guesses possible.

 <div class="grid">
   <div class="tile" data-guess-status="1"></div>
   <div class="tile" data-guess-status="1"></div>